nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 - Adds a `set-namespace` function to the pipeline
 - This function will set the namespace to `production` for all resources
-- Functions run automatically when the package revision is rendered
+- These Functions are not rendered until the package is "pushed" to porch

 **Add new resource:**